kflorko/kflorko.github.io/_pages/aboutme.md

 ---

 ------
 I am an ecologist interested in all things Arctic, predator-prey interactions, animal movement, climate change consequences, and ecological modelling.
-I'm currently a PhD Candidate in the [Statistical Ecology Research Group](http://statisticalecology.weebly.com) at the [Institute for the Oceans & Fisheries](http://oceans.ubc.ca) at the University of British Columbia.
+I did my PhD with the [Statistical Ecology Research Group](http://statisticalecology.weebly.com) at the [Institute for the Oceans & Fisheries](http://oceans.ubc.ca) at the University of British Columbia.
+I am currently a Research Scientist at Fisheries and Oceans Canada.

 ---

 Education
 ======

-**PhD**  2018-current<br>
+**PhD**  2018-2023<br>
   Institute for the Oceans & Fisheries, University of British Columbia<br>
   Advisor: Marie Auger-Méthé<br>
   Thesis: Effects of trophic interactions and climate change on the spatial ecology of an Arctic predator<br>